Russia-Ukraine war, Prigozhin's shock video with dozens of dead Russian soldiers: "Wagner will withdraw from Bakhmut on May 10". Kadyrov: "Chechen forces ready to replace him"

 In a video also full of curses, Prigozhin he intruduced himself standing in a field strewn with corpses.
 “These are Wagner boys who died today.
 The blood is still fresh », he says pointing to about thirty bodies which he says are members of the group’s fighters.
 “They came here as volunteers and are dying so you can sit like fat cats in your fancy offices,” he said.
 This is not the first time Prigozhin has raged over the shortage of ammunition and blamed it on the Russian military.
 But why he is now threatening withdrawal from Bakhmut is not clear.
 The hypotheses are different: he could want to reorganize himself without being accused of having retired; or maybe he fears being fired for not taking the city and he prefers to say he left alone; or he might really need more ammo.

-The head of Wagner Prigozhin accuses Moscow, and publishes a shocking video with his soldiers who died in Ukraine
+The head of Wagner Prigozhin accuses Moscow, and publishes a shock video with his soldiers who died in Ukraine

 From the Kremlin no comment on Prigozhin’s words.
 Defense Minister Sergey Shoigu did not respond directly to Wagner’s boss either, but the defense ministry said Shoigu had orders to ensure a “continuous supply” of all necessary weapons and military equipment to Russian troops; and in contrast to Prigozhin’s visibility, Defense Minister Shoigu was shown on Friday inspecting military equipment and weapons destined for Russian troops in Ukraine.